 Neurofibromatosis can cause skin changes, bone deformities and other problems.
 The tumors developed, called neurofibromas, are usually noncancerous (benign) and grow on nerves within the body and sometimes under the skin.

-In many cases of neurofibromatosis, symptoms are present at birth or develop during childhood.
+In many cases, symptoms are present at birth or develop during childhood.
 Some people have symptoms that are not noticeable at all.
 On the other hand, some symptoms cause significant disability.

 Types of neurofibromatosis